 The Judicial Administrator, the Hearing Panel, or the Review Panel may grant to witnesses transactional immunity from proceedings within the judicial system.

 - All who are involved in the complaint, investigation, hearing, appeal, and reporting processes are obliged to maintain confidentiality of the proceedings, except as otherwise specifically provided in this Code.
 They shall protect the confidentiality of all judicial records, except those records specifically referred to in Article II.B.
-Copies of judicial records shall not be released to outside sources without written consent of the subject of such record, except as may be required by law.
+Copies of judicial records shall not be released to outside sources without written consent of the subject of such record, except as provided in subsection (b) below.

 - The University will take reasonable measures to ensure the confidentiality of the proceedings and records; however, the University cannot and does not guarantee that confidentiality can or will always be maintained.
-The University may disclose otherwise confidential information when required by law, or when authorized by law and necessary to protect the safety or well-being of the University community members or to preserve the integrity of proceedings under this Code.
+Additionally, the University may disclose judicial records or otherwise confidential information:

 - Notification of the offender's violations, penalties, and remedies shall be sent as directed by the Hearing Panel or Review Panel to the University officials necessary to make the penalties and remedies effective, and to other persons who might provide counseling assistance to the offender.

 - The Office of the Judicial Administrator shall retain records of all complaints, orders, charges, proceedings, and decisions in accordance with that office's internal records management practices and Cornell University Policy 4.7.

 - Violations, penalties, and remedies shall be recorded in the Office of the Judicial Administrator and/or Director of Cornell Police in all cases arising under this judicial system.
 However, only a penalty of written reprimand, probation, suspension, or dismissal creates a disciplinary record.